Employee participation is a way for employees to become owners in the company or BV. This can be done in various ways, such as through an

 A second possibility is for the company to lend money to the employee.
 Employees then buy themselves in thanks to the loan.
 This loan must, of course, be repaid, and it must also be repaid at a business (!) interest rate.
 Since the loaned money is directly used to purchase the shares, it does not impact the company’s cash flow.
 The downside is that if the value of the shares decreases, the employee still has to repay this loan.
 This can lead to financial problems.
 Therefore, we often discourage this.

 Curious about how you can make employees co-owners?
-We have created a free decision tree to quickly clarify the possibilities in your situation.
+We have created a

 Another way employees can (indirectly) invest in the company is through a convertible loan.
 Employees can lend money to the company.
 This loan can then be converted into shares of the company (the loan converts to shares).
 The employee then becomes a shareholder in the company.
 In the meantime, the employee receives interest on the borrowed amount.